ax3730/Sims_4_Mod_Manager/README.md

 2. Double click the `build.bat` file.
 3. The script will automatically install necessary dependencies (`customtkinter`, `pyinstaller`) and compile the application.
 4. Once completed, open the newly created `dist` folder to find **`app.exe`**.
 Rename it to `The Sims 4 Mod Manager.exe` and enjoy!

+## 🛡️ Note on Windows SmartScreen / Antivirus Flags
+Because this app is open-source and not signed with an expensive Microsoft developer certificate, Windows SmartScreen may show a blue warning saying "Windows protected your PC" when you first run it.

+To run the app:
+1. Click **"More Info"** on the blue popup.
+2. Click **"Run Anyway"**.

+If your antivirus flags it, this is a false positive caused by the PyInstaller compiler.
+The entire source code is completely transparent and viewable right here on GitHub!